-A collection of questions and answers that are used to teach people about the Christian faith.Download Catechism PDF
+A collection of questions and answers that are used to teach people about the Christian faith.Download the Catechism PDF

 H — Heidelberg Catechism